rn-view/rn-view/README.md

-Hi, I’m R, otherwise known here as rn-view.
+Hi, I’m Ro, otherwise known here as rn-view.

 I’m currently a fellow in health research, and my current project deals with population health data.